Pangangan Island, Bohol

 Isla Hayahay Resort – You’ll be needing beach shoes to walk here

-After dark, the resort effectively shuts down: The staff disappear and the (motion-sensor) lights are all off.
+After dark, the resort effectively shuts down.
+The staff disappear and the (motion-sensor) lights are all turned off.
 Great for really early nights, if that’s your thing.

 Java Resort, Pangangan

-We found good and cheaper eating alternatives on the other side of the island at Java Resort.
+We found good and cheaper eating alternatives on the other side of the island at the Java Resort.
 However, this does require a good 45 minute hike (or a trike for 100 pesos).
-The snorkeling is also reported to be much better on this side of the island.

 Java Resort